|

 Climb the Kaiserdom Cathedral Tower

 A short walk from the market, the Kaiserdom Cathedral (St. Bartholomäus) offers one of the best views of Frankfurt — and it only costs 3 euros to climb to the top.
-The stairs are narrow, but the reward is worth every step.
-You’ll see the rooftops of the old town glowing below, the Christmas market stalls twinkling like stars, and the Main River winding through the city.
-(I wouldn’t advise climbing it after a couple of mugs of hot apple wine, though — trust me on that one.)
+The stairs are narrow (all 324 of them!), but the reward is worth every step.
+You’ll see the entire city glowing below, the Christmas market stalls twinkling like stars, and the Main River winding through the city.
+I wouldn’t advise climbing it after a couple of mugs of mulled wine, though.

 Visit the Kleinmarkthalle for local snacks.